tristancabel/tristancabel.github.io/_posts/2016-05-20-predictive_analytics.md

   </tbody>
 </table>

 For the difference, we do not know if the difference in two treatments is not just do to chance but we can calculate the odds that it is.
-It's the **p-value**: In repeated experiments at this sample size, how often would you see a result at least this exterme assuming the null hypothesis?
+It's the **p-value**: In repeated experiments at this sample size, how often would you see a result at least this extrem assuming the null hypothesis?
 Usually a **threasold of 0.05** is used.

-Note that studying the probability of seeing data given the null hypothesis is called the **frequentist approach to statistics** as opposed to the **bayesian approach to statistics** that we will see later.

 We will now study two methods to ensure results are significant.
 Let's use a test case of cancer treatment, comparing two treatments using mean days of survival.

-### Classical method: derive the sampling distribution
 We make the assumptions that:

  - the number of survival days follows a *normal distribution*
  - the variances of the two set of patients are the same
  - (or that the sample size are the same)

+### Classical method: derive the sampling distribution

 Let's construct a **t-statistic**:  $t = \frac{statistic - hypothetized\ value}{estimated\ standard\ error\ of\ statistic}$